Notice: This page requires JavaScript to function properly.

 Завдання

 You are analyzing the ratings of various products collected from customer feedback.
-The ratings are stored in a 1D NumPy array where each element represents the rating of a product.
-Your task is to filter out the ratings that are greater than or equal to 3 AND not equal to 5 using boolean indexing.
+The ratings are stored in the product_ratings array, where each element represents the rating of a product.

 Все було зрозуміло?